How Social Media Investigations Enhance Surveillance for Insurance Claims

 Another key aspect of social media investigations is observing whether a claimant uses medical aids, braces, or orthopedic devices.
 If a claimant has reported a severe injury but their social media posts show them engaging in physical activities without any visible aids, this discrepancy can be critical evidence.

-For example, a claimant who alleges a back injury but posts photos of themselves playing golf or lifting heavy objects without a brace raises red flags.
+A person says they have a back injury.
+However, they post pictures of themselves playing golf or lifting heavy items without a brace.
+This raises concerns.
 Investigators can use this information to focus surveillance on activities that demonstrate the claimant’s true physical condition.

 5. Building a Comprehensive Profile of the Subject